-The Greenway Trust intends to use a portion of our Federal financial support to establish a grant-making program by year 2 after plan approval, as described in Chapter 8.
-The amount available for disbursement each year will be determined as part of the Greenway Trust's annual budgeting of federal financial support allocated by the NPS.
-Specific procedures for soliciting, receiving, selecting, awarding and tracking grants will be defined and widely communicated before the first grant-making cycle is initiated.
-We will consider an appropriate match requirement for grants as a way of leveraging additional funding for projects in the NHA, and to ensure that match obligations for federal financial support are satisfied.
+The Greenway Trust intends to use a portion of our federal HPP funds to establish a grant-making program by year 2 after plan approval, as described in Chapter 8.
+The amount available for disbursement each year will be determined as part of the Greenway Trust's annual budgeting of HPP funds allocated by the NPS.
+Specific procedures for soliciting, receiving, selecting, awarding, and tracking subgrants will be defined and widely communicated before the first grant-making cycle is initiated.
+We will consider an appropriate match requirement for subgrants as a way of leveraging additional funding for projects in the NHA, and to ensure that match obligations for HPP funds are satisfied.